wahyudibo/hello-world/README.md

 # hello-world
-An introduction for using github repository
+An introduction for using github repository.
+This is the readme edits.